Masses and radiative decay widths of the $D_{s0}^*(2317)$ and $D_{s1}^{\prime}(2460)$ and their bottom analogs: Detailed interactions

 where $\omega$, $\phi$, $\chi$, and $\mathcal{Y}_1^m$ denote the color, flavor, spin, and orbital angular momentum functions of the quark pair, respectively. $b_{\mu}^{\dagger}$ and $d_{\nu}^{\dagger}$ are quark and antiquark creation operators, in order.
 In this work, we determine the dimensionless parameter $\gamma$ to be $5.7$ from the fit to the total decay width of $D_{s2}^*(2573)$.

-Using the wave functions to describe the bare hadrons in previous Subsec.~\ref{sec:c/bsint}, we can obtain the transition amplitudes of bare cores to hadron-hadron channels in Eq. (\ref{eq:TranM}) with the quark-pair-creation model.
+Using the wave functions to describe the bare hadrons in previous Sec.~\ref{sec:c/bsint}, we can obtain the transition amplitudes of bare cores to hadron-hadron channels in Eq. (\ref{eq:TranM}) with the quark-pair-creation model.